-Deriving SST products from imagery of visible and infra-red radiometers comprises the following conceptual steps:
+Deriving sea surface temperature (SST) products from imagery of visible and infra-red radiometers comprises the following conceptual steps:

 - Preparatory processing.
 This includes orbit file reading, validity checks, association of auxiliary information to the orbit file being processed (including prior fields from numerical weather prediction, where relevant), and any pre-processing adjustment to the data themselves. - Classification to identify valid pixels for SST retrieval.
-Although sometimes referred to as cloud detection, this also involves identifying which image pixels cover only sea, and exclusion of pixels affected by sea ice or excessive aerosol. - Retrieval of SST (geophysical inversion).
+Although sometimes referred to as cloud detection, this also involves identifying which image pixels are cover only sea, and exclusion of pixels affected by sea ice or excessive aerosol. - Retrieval of SST (geophysical inversion).
 Generally, SST is derived as a weighted combination of observed brightness temperatures.
 The weights are either extracted appropriately to the context from pre-defined coefficient files, or are calculated dynamically given prior information (in the case of optimal estimation).
 Estimation of the retrieval uncertainty at pixel level is also part of this step.
 The prime retrieval is of the radiometric temperature of the ocean, which is taken as equivalent to the skin temperature. - Estimation of standardized SSTs.
 This is less common outside of SST CCI.
 An estimate is made, by geophysical modelling of near surface conditions, of SST at standard depth and time, given the retrieval skin SST at its observation time.
 An uncertainty in this adjustment is also estimated. - Gridding / averaging.
 This is relevant where L3 products are derived from full resolution imagery.
 Uncertainty estimates from full resolution need to be propagated properly to the L3 resolution, and additionally an estimate of the sampling uncertainty (arising from incomplete observation of cells) needs to be added. - Spatially complete interpolation (production of an L4 product).
-This requires a combination of data from multiple sensors to derive a best estimate, including gap-filling by interpolation.
-(Not addressed in this ATBD because there is no L4 production in this reprocessing.)
+Combination of data from multiple sensors to derive a best estimate, including gap-filling by interpolation.

-2.1 Algorithm differences relative to previous ATBD and reprocessing
+2.1 Algorithm differences relative to v1.1

-Updated radiative transfer simulations, particularly capability to simulate atmospheric aerosol in the fast forward model RTTOV v11.3, which was used to include marine and stratospheric volcanic aerosol in cloud detection and optimal estimation steps.
+Updated radiative transfer simulations, particularly capability to simulate atmospheric aerosol in the fast forward model RTTOV v11.3, used to include marine and stratospheric volcanic aerosol in cloud detection and optimal estimation steps.